I’ve been hearing them for years. You’re your own worst enemy. You’ll never change. You’re messed up. You’re crazy. You’ll always be this way.

 Confronting ourselves doesn’t mean we will never have these thoughts again, but it means we will know we have power over them, and a means to make different choices and have different results.
 It’s becoming a victor over your thoughts and emotions.

 Let me be clear—it’s a fight.
-But, if you don’t fight, you will never overcome.
+But, if you don’t fight, you will never overcome it.
 Wrestle with your darkness, don’t fear it, and then—day by day, moment by moment, thought by thought - be the lasting change you want to see in yourself.